Jonas-Wennerstrom/Tagger/README.md

 This is a personal project created for the purposes of learning basic Python and to manage my own disparate media collections.

+Also included in the repo is a website scraper with creates a database of the top 1000 movies on imdb.com and a finished such database.
+These are included for testing and example purposes.

 ### Built With